Dolly Parton: Awards and honors

 Dolly Parton is one of the most-honored female country performers of all time.
 The Record Industry Association of America has certified 25 of her single or album releases as either Gold Record, Platinum Record or Multi-Platinum Record.
 She has had 26 songs reach no. 1 on the Billboard country charts, a record for a female artist.
-She has 42 career Top 10 country albums, a record for any artist, and 110 career-charted singles over the past forty years.
+She has 42 career Top 10 country albums, a record for any artist and 110 career-charted singles over the past 40 years.
 As of 2012 she had written more than 3,000 songs and sold more than 100 million records, making her one of the best-selling female artists of all time.
 As of 2021, she had appeared on the country music charts in each of seven decades, the most of any artist.

-Dolly Parton has earned eleven Grammy Awards (including her 2011 Lifetime Achievement Grammy) and a total of fifty Grammy Award nominations, the second-most nominations of any female artist in the history of the prestigious awards.
+Dolly Parton has earned 11 Grammy Awards (including her 2011 Lifetime Achievement Grammy) and a total of 55 Grammy Award nominations, the third-most nominations of any female artist in the history of the prestigious awards.

 At the American Music Awards, she has won three awards out of 18 nominations.
 At the Country Music Association, she has won ten awards out of 42 nominations.
 At the Academy of Country Music, she has won seven awards and 39 nominations.
-She is one of only six female artists (including Reba McEntire, Barbara Mandrell, Shania Twain, Loretta Lynn, and Taylor Swift), to win the Country Music Association's highest honor, Entertainer of the Year (1978).
+She is one of only six female artists (including Reba McEntire, Barbara Mandrell, Shania Twain, Loretta Lynn and Taylor Swift), to win the Country Music Association's highest honor, Entertainer of the Year (1978).
 She also has been nominated for two Academy Awards and a Tony Award.
 She was nominated for an Emmy Award for her appearance in a 1978 Cher television special.
 She was awarded a star on the Hollywood Walk of Fame for her music in 1984, located at 6712 Hollywood Boulevard in Hollywood, California; a star on the Nashville StarWalk for Grammy winners; and a bronze sculpture on the courthouse lawn in Sevierville.
 She has called that statue of herself in her hometown "the greatest honor", because it came from the people who knew her.
-Parton was inducted into the Grand Ole Opry in 1969, and in 1986 was named one of Ms. Magazine's Women of the Year.
+Parton was inducted into the Grand Ole Opry in 1969 and in 1986 was named one of Ms. Magazine's Women of the Year.
 In 1986, she was inducted into the Nashville Songwriters Hall of Fame.